Austen Henry Layard: Death

 He died on 5 July 1894 at his residence 1 Queen Anne Street, Marylebone, London.
 After a post mortem autopsy his remains were cremated at the Woking Crematorium in Surrey.
 His ashes were interred in the cemetery of Canford Magna Parish Church in Dorset, England.
 His wife, Lady Layard, outlived him by 16 years, dying on 1 November 1912, in her Venetian palazzo, Ca’ Capello.
 Her ashes were interred near her husband’s at Canford Parish Church, adjacent to Canford Manor, on 13 December.
+There is also a marble memorial tablet to him in St Margaret's, Westminster, erected by Enid.